pingswept/me30-website/content/notes/feather-rp2040-hardware.md

 The square chip closer to the upper right corner of the board is the Flash memory chip for storing files and code.

 Adafruit provides a handy [overview](https://learn.adafruit.com/adafruit-feather-rp2040-pico/pinouts) of all the Feather RP2040 components and [pins](/pdf/feather-rp2040-pinout.pdf).

+## Why are there no header pins?

+The Feather is shipped without header pins to keep costs low and to give users options for how they attach sensors and actuators to it.
+Users can decide whether and which header pins to solder to the Feather PCB.

+In ME 30, you'll want to be able to plug your Feather into a breadboard for stability and wiring.
+Find the header pins that are enclosed with your Feather, and solder them onto the Feather PCB.
+Before you do this, check out Adafruit's Feather soldering tutorial:  https://learn.adafruit.com/how-to-solder-headers/stacking-headers

 ## Connectors